c3g/epivar-browser/readme.md

 ### Application data

 The application requires data from multiple different sources.
-The data is also transformed to be consumable by the application.
-The first step is therefore to prepare the data. `./input-files` contain the source data at time of writing as provided by Alain Pacis, but may need to be updated.
+The data must also be transformed to be consumable by the application.
+The first step is therefore to prepare the data.

+> `./input-files` contains portions of the source data for the
+> Aracena *et al.* instance of the portal, as provided by Alain Pacis.
+> These files can serve as a starting point or examples of formatting
+> for customizing the portal.

 The data directory is configurable but the application and this document will use `./data` by default for generated file data.
 Data inserted into the Postgres database ends up wherever Postgres is configured to persist data to.